Hokkien Mee

 Making KL Hokkien Mee:

-• Heat a wok over high heat and add about 2 tablespoons of pork oil, heating it until it starts to smoke.
-Add the marinated pork belly and fry quickly, being cautious of the hot, spitting oil.
-Once the pork is just browned, add the garlic, shrimp, and fish balls, and stir-fry for about 30 seconds.
+• Add the pork pieces into the wok or skillet.
+Once the pork is just browned, add the garlic and shrimp, then stir-fry for about 30 seconds.
 Toss in the Napa cabbage and cook for another 10 seconds.
 Finally, add the noodles and give everything a quick toss.

 Nutrition